Lifetime Maximum Benefit

 One should know the lifetime maximum benefit in their health insurance plan and what services it might apply to.

-Examples: Linda received a phone call from her health insurance company that she was about to reach her lifetime maximum benefit.
-The insurance company explained that once she reached her lifetime maximum benefit they would no longer cover her non-essential treatment or medication costs because her insurance benefits would not longer be available.
+Example: Linda received a phone call from her health insurance company that she was about to reach her lifetime maximum benefit.
+The insurance company explained that once she reached her lifetime maximum benefit they would no longer cover her non-essential treatment or medication costs because her insurance benefits would no longer be available.

 Are Lifetime Maximum Benefits a Concern?

 Understanding the coverages on your health plan can help you choose the best health insurance for your situation.
-Learn more about different ways to choose a good health plan for you and your family, in our article on 10 Ways to Keep Your Health Care and Insurance Affordable.
+Learn more about different ways to choose a good health plan for you and your family, in 10 Ways to Keep Your Health Care and Insurance Affordable.